 Two pregnant women, two miracle mothers.
 One is old, married for many years, childless and barren.
 The other is young, having never been married and a virgin.
-One in her seventies or so, one in her early teens.
-Interestingly enough they were relatives.
-They had both been chosen by God to be the human instruments for the birth of two very, very unusual men...John the Baptist the greatest prophet who ever lived up until his time, and Jesus Christ, Son of Man, Son of God, Savior of the world.
+One in her 70s or so, one in her early teens.
+Interestingly enough they are relatives.
+They have both been chosen by God to be the human instruments for the birth of two very, very unusual men: John the Baptist, the greatest prophet who ever lived up until his time, and Jesus Christ, Son of Man, Son of God, Savior of the world.

 These two conception miracles, these two miracles in the womb of two women launch the whole series of messianic miracles.
 The whole miraculous coming of Christ begins with these two conception miracles.
-And at that point God has injected Himself miraculously into the otherwise non-miraculous source of life.
-As I told you before, there hasn't been a miracle in over 400 years, there hasn't been a series of miracles in at least 500 years.
-Nobody has heard from an angel, or even from God in well over 400 years.
+And at that point God has injected Himself miraculously into the otherwise non-miraculous course of life.
+As I told you before, there hasn't been a miracle in over 400 years.
+There hasn't been a series of miracles in at least 500 years.
+Nobody has heard from an angel or even from God in well over 400 years.
 Miracles didn't happen.
 God didn't speak.
 Angels didn't show up until now.
-And it all begins with these two amazing conceptions...Elizabeth, chosen to be the mother of John the Baptist, the forerunner of Messiah, and Mary, chosen to be the mother of Messiah, the Son of God.
+And it all begins with these two amazing conceptions: Elizabeth, chosen to be the mother of John the Baptist, the forerunner of Messiah; and Mary, chosen to be the mother of Messiah, the Son of God.

 In both cases the angel Gabriel came to make the announcement.
-In the first case, the angel Gabriel came to Zacharias who was the father of John the Baptist, and Zacharias received the message from Gabriel that he and his wife, Elizabeth, together would conceive and have a son who would be the greatest prophet, the forerunner of Messiah.
+In the first case, the angel Gabriel came to Zacharias, who was the father of John the Baptist, and Zacharias received the message from Gabriel that he and his wife, Elizabeth, together would conceive and have a son who would be the greatest prophet, the forerunner of Messiah.
 Gabriel then came later to a virgin, to Mary, and gave her the message that we saw in verses 26 to 33, that she without a man would be given a child who would be the Son of God.
 So all of a sudden redemptive history reaches its great high point.

 For example, if you compare the account in verses 5 to 23 with Zacharias and Elizabeth and Gabriel, and you compare the account with Gabriel and Mary in 26 to 38, you see the same flow.
+They...
 They run as parallel accounts.
+They...
 They share the same kind of progression.
 They start with an introduction of the parents, or parent.
 Secondly, there is some specification of the obstacles to child bearing, either the barrenness of Elizabeth or the virginity of Mary.
 Thirdly there is the appearance of Gabriel.
 Fourthly there is the immediate reaction to the appearance of Gabriel.
 Then there is the statement by Gabriel in both cases, "Do not be afraid," and he addresses either Zacharias or Mary.
-And then there is the promise of a son.
+Then there is the promise of a son.
 And then there is a description of the son.
-And then there is an objection, in the case of Zacharias, he didn't believe it, in the case of Mary, she couldn't understand how it could happen.
+And then there is an objection, in the case of Zacharias, he didn't believe it.
+In the case of Mary, she couldn't understand how it could happen.
 Then there is a sign to show that it will happen.
 And then there is the departure of Gabriel.
 And both accounts run those same points in the same sequence in the same progression.

 Look at verse 39.
 "Now at this time Mary arose and went with haste to the hill country to a city of Judah and entered the house of Zacharias and greeted Elizabeth.
 And it came about that when Elizabeth heard Mary's greeting, the baby leaped in her womb and Elizabeth was filled with the Holy Spirit.
-And she cried out with a loud voice and said, 'Blessed be among women are you and blessed is the fruit of your womb.
+And she cried out with a loud voice and said, 'Blessed among women are you and blessed is the fruit of your womb.
 And how has it happened to me that the mother of my Lord should come to me?
 For behold, when the sound of your greeting reached my ears, the baby leaped in my womb for joy.
 And blessed is she who believed that there would be a fulfillment of what has been spoken to her by the Lord.'"

 Now here we have Mary and Elizabeth getting together.
 That obviously poses the question, what's the point of the meeting?
 What's the purpose of it?
 Why was Mary so eager and so hasty in wanting to get to the south and visit with her old relative Elizabeth?
 What does this all mean?
 And what does it mean when the baby leaps in the womb?
 And what is this prophecy that Elizabeth gives?
-What is the point of all of this?
+What’s the point of all of this?

 Well, if you stop and think about it you can really begin to understand why Mary wanted at the sort of slight prompting of the angel Gabriel, she wanted to go and meet with Elizabeth as soon as she could.
-I mean, she had just been told something that was absolutely humanly impossible and frankly unimaginable, that she was going to be the mother of Messiah.
+I mean she had just been told something that was absolutely humanly impossible and frankly unimaginable, that she was going to be the mother of Messiah.
 She was going to be the mother of the Son of God.
-She was going to bear a holy offspring that would be conceived in her by God the Most High Himself.
-And all of this while being a virgin.
+She was going to bear a holy offspring that would be conceived in her by God the Most High Himself, and all of this while being a virgin.
 She had been chosen by God to be the mother of Messiah.
 Messiah would be a holy offspring.
 All of this would happen without a man's involvement.
 It would all be done by God.
-This was...this was just mind boggling, just more than any human could ever understand or comprehend.
-No woman who ever lived had heard such a word...beyond understanding, beyond comprehension.
-And besides, miracles didn't happen and God didn't speak and angels just didn't show up in visible fashion.
+This was...
+This was just mind boggling, just more than any human could ever understand or comprehend.
+No woman who ever lived had heard such a word, beyond understanding, beyond comprehension.
+And besides, miracles didn't happen and God didn't speak, and angels just didn't show up in visible fashion.